grab/gosm/README.md

 		...
 	}
 ```

 # Notes
 1. When you use `AppendNodes`, `AppendWays` or `AppendRelations`, at most 8000 items are allowed in one append operation
 2. Use `encoder.Flush(memberType MemberType)` when you finished writing of one member type.

+# Contributing
+Please raise an issue with your problem or new ideas.
+MRs are not accepted so far.

+# License
+We are using MIT license.
+Please check [LICENSE.md](./LICENSE.md)